jvmiert/laxo/readme.md

   - https://codesandbox.io/s/mmywp9jl1y?file=/index.js:101-108

 # Long-term to-do
+- Tweak dashboard loading/error states
+  - Add a loading state to the table of the product overview so it doesn't jump around during loads
+  - Make a state where there is no results/products
 - Make product dashboard page
 - Make order dashboard page
 - Make stock dashboard page